xuxiny17/oncoAnalysis/README.md

 The author of the package is Xu Xinyi.
 The *mutChecker* function takes in DNA sequence and generate detailed mutation information.
-The code for *mutChecker* function uses the loop creating and vector comparing ideas illustrated online (See *References* section for detailed documentation).
-The code for *mutTable* function uses the table creating idea illustrated online to create a two way table.(See *References* section for detailed documentation).
-The *mutPlot* and *mutCompPlot* function make use of the `ggplot2` R package, and the plotting details imitated the tutorials online along with the technique of adding optional arguments to the functions (See *References* section for detailed documentation).
+The code for *mutChecker* function uses the loop creating and vector comparing ideas illustrated online (See *References* section for detailed documentation, no direct codes taken).
+The code for *mutTable* function uses the table creating ideas illustrated online to create a two way table.(See *References* section for detailed documentation, no direct codes taken).

+The *mutPlot* and *mutCompPlot* function make use of the `ggplot2` R package, and the plotting details imitated the tutorials online along with the technique of adding optional arguments to the functions (See *References* section for detailed documentation, no direct codes taken).
 To read in FASTA files, the package would depend on `seqinr` R package.

 ## References